 How Much Money is Enough Money?

 Everyone wants to know how much money is enough.
-And as you’ve seen here, that’s highly variable based on your individual situation and financial goals.
-Hopefully, this helped get you thinking about how much money really is enough for you and helped you get on track to start saving it!
+And as you’ve seen here, that’s highly variable based on individual situations and financial goals.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.